top of page

 Nurturing Friendships Outside of Your Marriage

-It’s easy to imagine that once the wedding ends, the work is over and you can coast through the next chapter on autopilot.
-But building a life together isn’t a project you complete; it’s a daily practice, like stretching muscles you never knew you had.
-The beauty of marriage isn’t in perfect harmony—it’s in the way two people learn to dance even when the music changes.
-If you can fall in love with the process of building, and rebuilding, then you’re already creating a marriage that doesn’t just survive but thrives.
+It’s easy to imagine that once the wedding ends, the hard work is over.
+However, building a life together isn’t a project you complete.
+It’s a daily practice, much like stretching muscles you never knew you had.
+The beauty of marriage isn’t in achieving perfect harmony.
+It’s in how two people learn to dance even when the music changes.

+If you can fall in love with the process of building and rebuilding together, you’re already creating a marriage that thrives.
 Discover the enchanting beauty of Shaw’s River Ranch and create unforgettable memories in a breathtaking setting that perfectly captures your unique love story.

 Blog post by: Erin Reynolds diymama.net